mzlatic99/foodie-recipe_app/README.md

-# Foodie gamified recipe app
+# Foodie Gamified Recipe App

 Foodie is a Flutter-based gamified recipe app designed to help you find culinary inspiration, cook, and compete in culinary duels.
 Complete challenges, earn points, and unlock rewards along the way.